 Term paper topic (10%).
 You are to hand in one to two paragraphs describing the topic of your term paper and several references to relevant articles in the professional literature (including at least one article as specified above).
 The object of this exercise is to ensure that you have chosen an appropriate topic and that you have started work on the paper.
-You may not receive any marks for subsequent aspects of the term paper until I have viewed and approved your topic.
-Keep in mind that you will undoubtedly need to use interlibrary loans for the following stages and thus you should be trying to keep ahead of the game.
+You may not receive any marks for subsequent aspects of the term paper until I have tentatively scheduled for Friday, December 14th at 2 pm).
+The exams will contain short answer and short essay questions and will test your knowledge of material covered in class and in the assigned readings.

+viewed and approved your topic.
+Keep in mind that the whole process will be much easier and lot less stressful if you can keep ahead of the game.